NicholasJarzabek/Project_VHDL_MMCounter/README.md

 # Project 4: Multi-mode counter

+- *Please use the latest version of the project files.
+After additional investigation and discussion with AI tools, we discovered an issue in the constrain file, which has now been corrected.*

 * Autors: Nicholas Jarzabek, Vaclav Javurek, David Kevely
 - [Project Overview](./README.md#Project-Overview)
 - [input & output](./README.md#input-output)